Joel-Haeberli/it-security-docs/docs/themes/Kerberos Introduction.md

 2. KDC decrypts and verifies the timestamp to confirm that the user has used the correct password and the message is not a replay attack
 3. KDC responds with a TGT + encrypted part with session keys and details to communicate with TGS

 Pre-authentication is enabled by default but can be disabled.
 This way an attacker could request a TGT from the TGS without first having to prove that he knows the password.
-This would allow an attacker to try to brute force the password (ASREP-Roasting)
+This would allow an attacker to try to brute force the password ([[ASREP Roasting]])

 ### Complete process in detail